zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ```

 ### Creating or requesting Java functionality
-The only valid Java methods that can be invoked are the ones in the [com.liferay.poshi.runner.util](https://github.com/liferay/com-liferay-poshi-runner/tree/master/poshi-runner/src/main/java/com/liferay/poshi/runner/util) package.
+Java method executions are limited to methods from classes in the [com.liferay.poshi.runner.util](https://github.com/liferay/com-liferay-poshi-runner/tree/master/poshi-runner/src/main/java/com/liferay/poshi/runner/util) package.

-If additional functionality is required, please create an LRQA ticket and let someone in QA Engineering know.
-If you know how to implement the functionality you need, feel free to do so and send a pull request to someone on QA Engineering, but please consult with us first.
+If additional functionality is required, please reach out to a member of [QA Engineering](https://loop.liferay.com/web/guest/home/-/loop/teams/_QA+Engineering) for guidance.

 ### Executing Poshi functions, Poshi macros, and Java methods

-Various types of commands and methods can be executed in Poshi Script, using a similar syntax for each execution.
-While executing Poshi functions and Poshi macros, the parameter name and value must be included when passing in parameters.
-When executing Java methods, the parameters do not require parameter names but must be wrapped in single quotes.

 #### Executing Poshi functions
 Poshi functions have required parameters that are inherent in their definition and can be: _locator1_, _value1_, _locator2_, and/or _value2_.

+While executing Poshi functions and Poshi macros, the parameter name and value must be included when passing in parameters.

 Additional variable parameters can also be set while executing Poshi functions.
 These parameters can be added to the comma delimited list of parameters.
 Note that the variable parameter name and value must be stated as an assignment (`name = "value"`), but do not need to be prepended with a `var` keyword.

-Each function file has multiple function commands that can be invoked.
-There is a "default" function specified in each file, and if no specific function is listed, the "default" function will be invoked.
-See below for the distinction in the invocation syntax.
+Each function file has multiple function commands that may be invoked.
+Each function file declares a "default" function specified in each file.
+If no specific function is listed, the "default" function will be invoked.

-Poshi path references work the same, and "path variable" functionality is still preserved.

 *Examples:*

-Invoking a specific function of a function file:
+Explicit invocation of a function of a function file:
 ```javascript
 AssertClick.assertClick(locator1 = "Button#ADD_TAGS", value1 = "Add");
 ```

-Invoking the "default" function of a function file:
+Implicit invocation of the "default" function of a function file:
 ```javascript
 AssertClick(locator1 = "Button#ADD_TAGS", value1 = "Add");
 ```

-Invoking a function and passing in an additional`var` parameter:
+Invoking a function while passing in an additional `var` parameter:
 ```javascript
 Type.sendKeys(
 	locator1 = "AlloyEditor#EDITOR",